Random fields and the geometry of Wiener space: Applications

-Clearly, due to the moment conditions imposed on $V$ and its derivatives, we can conclude that $F\in D^{\infty-}_3(X;\real)$, and the boundedness of the density $p_F$ follows using Proposition $2.1.1$ of \cite{Nualart-book}.
+Clearly, due to the moment conditions imposed on $V$ and its derivatives, we can conclude that $F\in D^{\infty-}_3(X;\real)$, and the boundedness of the density $p_F$ follows using Proposition $2.1.1$ of~\cite{Nualart-book}.

-Now to prove continuity of $f$ and it's derivatives, we shall use Kolmogorov's continuity criterion.
-Note that, although, Kolmogorov's continuity criterion is usually stated for processes with Euclidean parameter space, but since it is a local result, thus, it can easily be extended to processes defined on smooth Riemannian manifolds, as locally (using the charts), the manifolds are Euclidean.
-Therefore, we present the proof of continuity related results for the field $f\circ\phi^{-1}$ where $\phi$ is the local chart\footnote{Charts for an $m$-dimensional manifold $M$ are a collection of maps $\{\phi_j\}$ together with an open cover of the manifold $M$, such that $\phi_j:U_j\to\real^m$, together with some consistency conditions.}, but we shall suppress the chart map, and will write $f$ for both the field $f$, and its counterpart\footnote{This notation is unlikely to cause any confusion as smoothness of $f$ implies smoothness of $f\circ\phi^{-1}$, and vice versa, as long as the chart $\phi$ is {\it smoother} than $f$.} $f\circ\phi^{-1}$.
+Now to prove continuity of $f$ and its derivatives, we shall use Kolmogorov's continuity criterion for processes defined on smooth Riemannian manifolds.
+Note that Kolmogorov's continuity criterion is usually stated for processes with Euclidean parameter space, but since continuity is a local phenomena, thus, it can easily be extended to processes defined on smooth locally Euclidean spaces.
+Therefore, we present the proof of continuity related results for the field $f\circ\phi^{-1}$ where~$\phi$ is the local chart, but we shall suppress the chart map, and will write $f$ for both the field $f$ and its counterpart $f\circ\phi^{-1}$.

 In order to use Kolmogorov's continuity theorem, we must obtain $L^p$ estimates for $(f(x)-f(y))$.
 Writing $V^*$ as any antiderivative of $V$, we have